-- People have poked at "Dwayne Johnson 2016" in this years election, and he's actually responded and said "maybe one day."
+- People have poked at "Dwayne Johnson 2016" in the 2016 year's election, and he's actually responded and said, "maybe one day."

-- He's one of the hardest working actors in the industry today which is perhaps what lead to him becoming the highest paid actor in 2015 according to Forbes.
+- He's one of the hardest-working actors in the industry today, which is perhaps what led to him becoming the highest-paid actor in 2015, according to Forbes.

 - Dwayne has been listed in the Top 100 Most Powerful Celebrities and in the Top 100 Most Influential people in the world by Time Magazine.